 The Missouri State Board of Education will hear a presentation of the draft report, which it paid education reform consultants CEE-Trust $385,000 after a controversial bidding process to produce, Monday afternoon.

-Officials from CEE-Trust plan to travel to Kansas City later this week to reconvene focus groups and meet with the stakeholders who helped develop their plan, in hopes of further refining it.
+Officials from CEE-Trust plan to travel to Kansas City later this week to reconvene focus groups and meet with the stakeholders who helped develop their plan, in hopes of

 The board is not expected to take any action on the draft report before February.